Ziggeo/ziggeo-wp-video-for-fluent-forms/readme.txt

 Playback and recording added to forms with no development required Simple Drag-and-drop integration of Ziggeo to your Fluent Forms It features various embedding types, Video Player, Camera Recorder, Screen Recorder, combo recorder, playlists and much more ;)
-Native integration, clean imlpementation and great support
+Native integration, clean implementation and great support

 == Screenshots ==